-Three long-time baseball fans air their views on current baseball happenings and trends.
-With 2013 season now underway, we’re fully-armed with cogent comments on what’s happening in the major and minor leagues, observations on how the game’s past impacts its present and how what’s going on in the present might impact baseball’s future.
+Two long-time baseball fans (and players of a “certain” skill level) air their views on current baseball happenings and trends.
+With 2014 season now underway, we’re fully-armed with cogent comments on what’s happening in the major and minor leagues, observations on how the game’s past impacts its present and how what’s going on in the present might impact baseball’s future.
 Welcome!

 Tuesday, July 16, 2013

 Can Chris Berman Get Any More Annoying?